colinta/Mechy/README.md

 2. Press and hold the modifier and it will just work like a normal modifier.
 This makes it easy to Command+click or to decide "nevermind I *don't* want to activate the modifier".
 3. Double tap the modifier to lock it, press it again to unlock it.

-Also supports HYPER, MEH, and NAV keys.
-Btw the "nav" chord is my own invention, I couldn't find a name for it - it's the three modifiers at the bottom of an Apple keyboard, and I've always used them for window management commands.
+Also supports HYPER, MEH, and CAG keys.

 ###### Layout